goetzrieger/ansible-labs-summit2020/styleguide.md

 ## Headers

-Headers are marke with equal signs:
+Headers are marked with hash signs:

 ```
 # Document Title (Level 0)